13 High-Converting Social Proof Popup Examples That’ll Drive More Sales

 Take a look at this popup example you could use on a product page:

-For this example, I chose a real-life review from Pressed Juicery that answers possible questions in the prospects’ minds like the following:
+For this example, I chose a real-life review from Press Juicery that answers possible questions in the prospects’ minds like the following:

 • Have others tried and enjoyed this product before?